ssmagula/ssmagula.github.io/README.md

 # Understanding this site

-This site is is a container for product management and design case studies and blog posts by Stefan Smagula.
-You can see the site here: [Stefan Smagula Case Studies](https://ssmagula.github.io)
+This site is is a place for product management and design case studies and articles by Stefan Smagula.
+See the site here: [Stefan Smagula Case Studies](https://ssmagula.github.io)

 ## TODO
+- Hookup SASS 'asset pipeline' so I don't have to manually rebuild the css files
 - Implement pagination on list of posts
-- Figure out way to archive posts by month or quarter
+- Figure out way to archive posts by month or quarter?
 - Get social media addresses rendered from an include
 - Write and design a full-page case study page
+- Write more case articles
 - More!

 ## DONE!